 Free online training course

-A free online public procurement course has been launched to help small and medium-sized enterprises (SMEs).
+A free online public procurement course is available to help small- and medium-sized enterprises (SMEs).
 Winning the Contract explains:

 - how to identify business opportunities to supply goods and services to the public sector

 - how the public sector procurement process works